asquaree/DRUGSTORE-MANAGEMENT-SYSTEM/README.md

 # DRUGSTORE-MANAGEMENT-SYSTEM
-Java project using Swing and MySql for DRUGSTORE management.
+Java project using MySql for DRUGSTORE management.
 **How to run the Project:**
 1. Clone this repo using
    - `git clone https://github.com/asquaree/DRUGSTORE-MANAGEMENT-SYSTEM.git`
-2. Install Eclipse J2EE or any other IDE of your choice.
+2. Install VS CODE or any other IDE of your choice.
 3. Use WAMP or XAMPP or any server of your choice.
 4. First create the MySql database on WAMP server using the sql file in the repo
 5. And then build and run the project from the IDE.